 Situated in the heart of west Austin, witness the natural beauty of Central Texas with a visit to Mayfield Park and Mount Bonnell.
 Whether you are an outdoor enthusiast, a visitor looking for a glimpse of Austin's famous wild peacocks or a local, you're sure to enjoy these historic parks and their unforgettable views.
 Plan your day trip with our guide to these parks, perfect for solo travelers, families, hikers, history lovers and more.

-Mayfield Park and Mount Bonnell are both open daily from 5 a.m. to 10 p.m. and are free to the public.
-There is free parking nearby at both parks and portable restrooms are available at Mayfield Park.
+Mount Bonnell and Mayfield Park are both open daily from 5 a.m. to 10 p.m. and are free to the public.
+Parking for Mount Bonnell is located off of Mt Bonnell Rd., and parking lot access for Mayfield Park can be found off of W 35th St. At each location parking is free and portable restrooms are available at Mayfield Park.
 If you are a pet owner feel free to bring your furry friends to Mount Bonnell, but unfortunately no pets are allowed at Mayfield Park.
-Learn more about Austin's historic parks and plan your trip with the City of Austin Parks and Recreation Department.